slaveOftime/Fun.Blazor/Docs/13 Interactive Nodes/README.md

 ## Rendering

-Dynamic views re-render when one of the dependencies change and that means the whole node is rendered so you have to keep in mind that whenver you use `html.watch`, `html.bind` or `adaptiview` any of its dependencies may cause a re-render avoid having large trees of information in those places and stay static when possible for performance.
+Dynamic views re-render when one of the dependencies change and that means the whole node is rendered so you have to keep in mind that whenver you use `html.watch`, or `adaptiview` any of its dependencies may cause a re-render avoid having large trees of information in those places and stay static when possible for performance.

 ### Adaptive